ParRes/Kernels/README.md

 | `make.defs.pgi`      | PGI compiler toolchain (infrequently tested). |
 | `make.defs.hip`      | HIP compiler toolchain (infrequently tested). |

-Some of the C++ implementations require you to install Boost, RAJA, KOKKOS, Parallel STL, respectively, and then modify `make.defs` appropriately.
+Some of the C++ implementations require you to install Boost, RAJA, Kokkos, Parallel STL, respectively, and then modify `make.defs` appropriately.
 Please see the documentation in the [documentation](https://github.com/ParRes/Kernels/tree/default/doc) (`doc`) subdirectory.